NerdWalletOSS/apollo-cache-policies/README.md

   ## Normalized Collections

   Normalized collections introduce ways of accessing and filtering all entities in the cache of a given type.
 They are useful for scenarios where clients may want to access all entities in the cache of a particular type matching a set of filters like a list of all products to show or all the messages of a conversation.
-To read more about the motivation for this feature, check out [this blog post](https://danreynolds.ca/tech/2021/09/23/Apollo-Normalized-Collections/).
+To read more about the motivation for this feature, check out [our blog post](https://danreynolds.ca/tech/2021/09/23/Apollo-Normalized-Collections/).

   To use normalized collections, enable it in the cache with the collections flag below: